sallonoroff/sallonoroff.github.io/_posts/2010-08-23-it-could-be-me-draw-25.md

 tags:
   - it could be me
 ---
-Is it obvious that i&#8217;ve lost all enthusiasm for this experiment yet?
+Is it obvious that i've lost all enthusiasm for this experiment yet?

 Numbers drawn: **08, 15, 19, 26, 33, 36** + bonus ball **01**